pgaljan/blog/credconflict.md

 Collaborate well in multi-stakeholder initiatives by delivering concrete documentation and analysis.
 Establish early what you will be delivering, and the timeline for doing so.
 Avoid the temptation to slip into passive editor/reviewer role unless you are explicitly named as such.
 Use those opportunities to set the bar for what you will be expecting from your colleagues.

- Corporations are not built to deliver feedback to employees, so it is vanishingly rare for mid-junior and senior personnel receive active feedback on incidents that damage their credibility.
+ Corporations are not built to deliver feedback to employees, so it is rare for mid-junior and senior personnel receive active feedback on incidents that damage their credibility.
 Being retrospective, open to feedback, and leaving room to be wrong are critically important to all mid-junior and senior roles.
 Be aware of how power dynamics break feedback loops in your organization, and use 1:1s and structured retrospectives to seek out feedback from all collaborators.

 ### ambiguity
 Accounting for unknowns is a defining element of analytic method and necessary for all management personnel, and most senior ICs.
 Inability to account for ambiguity is immediately obvious and frequently irritating to executives.